shubozhang/spring-boot-multidb-example/README.md

 # spring-boot-multidb-example

-This project configurates three schemas(MySql) as multi-datasource.
+This example configurates three schemas(MySql) as multi-datasource.